janisivanoov/WordPress_Reactivate/README.md

 # WP Reactivate
 WP Reactivate is a React boilerplate built specifically for WordPress, allowing you to quickly and easily integrate React into your WordPress plugins.

-⚠️Since the release of Block Editor (Gutenberg) the Javascript ecosystem around WordPress has evolved rapidly.
-This repository, does not represent the best practices that should be used for React development in the WordPress.⚠️

 <!-- TOC -->

 - [WP Reactivate](#wp-reactivate)